 Hong Kong Itinerary to Local Experiences

-We really wanted to see more of Hong Kong daily life, so we decided to do a tour, but not a normal touristic tour.
-We talked with the guys from Buffalo Tours, the same company we choose to visit the coffee plantations in Thailand, and did the trekking in Sapa Mountains, Vietnam, and they suggested us to do the Backstreets of Hong Kong Tour.
+We really wanted to see more of Hong Kong’s daily life, so we decided to do a tour, but not a normal touristic tour.
+We talked with the guys from Buffalo Tours, the same company we choose to visit to do the trekking in Sapa Mountains, Vietnam, and they suggested us to do the Backstreets of Hong Kong Tour.

 > Backstreets of Hong Kong Tour

-The tour was spot on, it took us to a local neighborhood to visit a wet market, eat some fresh fruits and learn about Hong Kong daily life.
-After the market we passed by an old Chinese temple to pray for the Gods and discover some local superstitions.
+The tour was spot on, it took us to a local neighborhood to visit a wet market, eat some fresh fruits and learn about Hong Kong’s daily life.
+After the market, we passed by an old Chinese temple to pray for the Gods and discover some local superstitions.

-Next stop was one of the oldest public housing estate in Hong Kong, where a lovely old lady was waiting for us to play Mahjong.
+The next stop was one of the oldest public housing estate in Hong Kong, where a lovely old lady was waiting for us to play Mahjong.
 This ancient Chinese game is their favorite hobby, they spend hours playing it.
-She tried to teach us the rules, but we couldn’t understand the Chinese writing on the pieces, what made the game a super fun experience.
-As I always say, travelling is not about places, but the people you meet on the way.
+She tried to teach us the rules, but we couldn’t understand the Chinese writing on the pieces, which made the game a super fun experience.
+As I always say, traveling is not about places, but the people you meet on the way.

 Talking about people, our next encounter was even more interesting and unique.
-After the Mahjong game we jumped on a Ding-Ding, the double-decker tram that dates back to 1904 and cross the Hong Kong Island.
+After the Mahjong game, we jumped on a Ding-Ding, the double-decker tram that dates back to 1904 and crosses the Hong Kong Island.
 Our stop was in the heart of the city where we were going to do the Villain Hitting ritual.

 I don’t believe in voodoo, but I do respect religion and culture, so I decided to try it.
 This old lady sits under one of the viaducts praying in front of a little shrine and waiting for people to come.
 As we arrive she promptly stood up and handle us a piece of paper with little people drawn on it.
 Our local guide translated the conversation and asked me if I have someone that it’s on my way or causing me trouble.
 I said no, so the women started praying to expel the bad spirits and any other evil that might cross my path.
 Candles, incense, prayers and the whole ritual happened in the middle of the pathwalk.
 After all the whispering, hitting the little people and burning everything, she asked to the Gods if they were going to protect me, and they answered yes.
 So for now on there is no evil on my way!